 In this course, students will analyze the history of dentistry, the legal aspects affecting the profession, as well as the basic concepts of preventive dentistry to control the transmission of infectious diseases.
 They will prepare the medical and dental history of the patient to facilitate the diagnosis and preventive treatment for the dentist.
 They will justify the need and importance of preventive treatments for periodontal diseases.
 In addition, they will develop a preventive education and nutrition plan for the promotion of optimal oral health and for the management of patients with special conditions.
 This course includes the use of simulator.
-(Prereauisites: DEAS 1101L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L, DEAS 1811L, DEAS 2700) (Co-requisite: DEAS 2921L, DEAS 2600, DEAS 2611L)
+(Prerequisites: DEAS 1101L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L, DEAS 1811L, DEAS 2700) (Co-requisite: DEAS 2921L, DEAS 2600, DEAS 2611L)

-DEAS 2921L: Preventive Dental Treatment Laboratory: 2 credits

-In this course, students will apply the basic concepts of preventive dentistry through dental orientation sessions for community patients to control the transmission of infectious diseases.
-They will prepare the patient's medical and dental history to facilitate the patient's diagnosis and preventive treatment by the dentist.
-Additionally, they will evaluate dental care alternatives in the prophylaxis phase, fluoride treatments, required clinical examination, and necessary sealants by experimenting with these procedures in laboratory mannequins.
+DEAS 2921L: Preventive Dental Treatment Laboratory: 2 credits prophylaxis phase, fluoride treatments, required clinical examination, and necessary sealants by experimenting with these procedures in laboratory mannequins.
 Furthermore, they will develop an educational and nutritional preventive plan to promote optimal oral health and treat patients with special conditions.
-(Pre-requisites: DEAS 1101L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L, DEAS 1811L, DEAS 2700) (Corequisite: DEAS 2920, DEAS 2600, DEAS 2611L)
+(Pre-reauisites: DEAS 1101L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L, DEAS 1811L, DEAS 2700) (Corequisite: DEAS 2920, DEAS 2600, DEAS 2611L)